Nikhil190804/Nikhil190804/README.md

 Here are some ideas to get you started:-->
 - 🏫 I'm in my 2nd year CSE program at IIIT Delhi.
-- 🌱 I’m currently learning Full Stack Web Development.
+- 🌱 I’m currently learning Machine Learning.
 - 👯 I’m looking to collaborate on making cool projects.
 - 💬 Ask me about DSA, Web development, Java.
 - 📫 How to reach me: [My Instagram](https://www.instagram.com/_nikhil.kumar19).